Porcelain in all its splendor

 Meissen

-The first European manufactory to discover the secret of hard-paste porcelain in the early 18th century, Meissen is famous for its dazzling whiteness, hand-painted decorations, and exquisitely delicate figurines.
+The first European manufactory to unlock the secret of hard-paste porcelain in the early 18th century, Meissen is famous for its brilliant whiteness, hand-painted decorations, and exquisitely fine figurines.

 Limoges

-More than just a single house, Limoges refers to a region that became emblematic of French porcelain from the 19th century onwards.
-Limoges manufactories are recognized for the quality of their paste and the delicacy of their decorations, which are very prominent in tableware.
+More than just one house, Limoges refers to a region that became emblematic of French porcelain from the 19th century onwards.
+Limoges manufactories are recognized for the quality of their paste and the fineness of their decorations, very present in tableware.

 Wedgwood